BiCU-CCRI/Best_practices/coding_and_review/github_best_practices.md

 #### Sub-Issues (Subtasks)

-- GitHub now offers creating Subtasks (Sub-Issues) automatically
+- GitHub can create [Issues and Sub-issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/adding-sub-issues) automatically
-    - When writing the Feature description, you can use check-box markdown notation `- [ ]`  in the description *body* and then click on *Create Sub-issue* on the right
+- When writing the Issue description, you can use check-box markdown notation `- [ ]` in the description *body* and then click on `Convert to sub-issue` on the right
+    - This creates a new Issue and moves the `- [ ]` *text* below the main desciption text box
+    - **Note:** You can also use the same feature to create new Issues, not jus Sub-issues
-- You can also assign an existing Item as a Sub-Issue (*Add existing issue*) or create a Sub-Issue with *Create sub-issue*
+- You can also add an existing Item as a Sub-Issue (`Add existing issue`)
 - This links the Items together, and you see which ones are related
+- **Note:** If you want and Subtask (Sub-issue) to be associate with a Project, you have to manually assign it to it
+- Using `feature-` and `subtask-` at the beginning of the Issue/Sub-issue name helps to quickly identify the Issue *type* in the Repository Issues tab and/or in the Repository Project.
+It also helps to recognize the PR merge *type* if you follow the naming structure from [GitHub Best Practices](./github_best_practices.md#pull-request-title-structure).

-#### Ticket status in GitHub Project
+#### Issues/ticket status in GitHub Project

 - GitHub Project offers *status columns*
     - These are useful when we want to fully track the development process (for example, essential for many IT-related ISO certification) when multiple people collaborate on the same project, or when we want to keep track of where we left off if we have to switch between projects